albertodoimo/albertodoimo.github.io/README.md

    );
   ```

-  where `movePlanet` is a variable used to control if the planet is moving or not and which therefore can assume the values 0 or 1.
-Note that the revolutionRate value is linked to the `audioContext currentTime` as to sync the planets with the amplitude envelopes of the synths.
+  where `movePlanet` is a boolean variable employed as a flag, to check if the planet is moving or not.
+Note that the `revolutionRate` value is linked to the `audioContext` "`currentTime`" in order to sync the planets with the amplitude envelopes of the synths.

-The `planet()` function will finally be called one time for each planet inside the `draw()` function of p5.
+The `planet()` function is called one time per planet inside the `draw()` function.

+All the graphics are optimized to work with different screen dimensions.

 ## Sound Implementation

 ### Musical Style

-Given the concept of representing the sound through a sort of rhythmic wheel which consists of the planets of the Solar System, we decided to keep the musical style consinstent with the environment and therefore we tried to achieve a space-like flavour for the sound.
-Ambient music has surely been our greatest influence in this field and in particular the drone-like, slowly-raising synths of the "Blade Runner" soundtrack by the great Vangelis, along with most of Brian Eno's works.
+We decided to keep the musical style consistent with the aesthetic of the environment.
+Hence, we tried to give a space-like flavour to the sound.
+Ambient music has surely been our greatest influence in this context.
+Particularly, the drone-like, slowly-raising synths of the "_Blade Runner_" soundtrack (Vangelis, 1982), along with most of _Brian Eno_'s works.

-### Framework's choice
+### Framework Choice

-The sound was originally implemented with the library `Tone.js` because of its intuitiveness and its various features, in particular the transport functions to play and pause the loops and the easiness of implementation.
-Unfortunately, as the project was increasing in complexity during the final stages of work, we discovered that `Tone` is very inefficient and heavy computationally-wise, so we re-implemented the sound using the `AudioContext` environment which did the job very nicely.
+The sound components was originally implemented via the library `Tone.js` because of its intuitiveness and various features.
+In particular, we were interested in the transport functions to play and pause the loops and their easiness of implementation.
+Unfortunately, during the final stages of work, as the project was increasing in complexity, we discovered that `Tone.js` is very inefficient from a computational perspective.
+Thus, we switched to the `AudioContext` environment which, instead, worked perfectly.

-### Notes calculation from Image Processing data
+### From the Image Processing to the Music

-From the image processing we get the following data:
+The parameter extraction process returns the following encapsulated data:

-- Detected key
+- Detected key;
-- Mode (major or minor)
+- Mode (major or minor);
-- Chord progression
+- Chord progression;
-- Tetrad type
+- Chord type.

 These informations are processed in order to generate an array of frequecies for each synth/planet.
-The synth will then cycle through this sequence according to its ratio of playing.
+The synth will then cycle through this sequence according to its playing ratio.
 The bass notes, for example, are extracted from the selected scale, mode and chord progression as follows:

 ```javascript
 let  bassNotes = [];